baylearn-org/www/call_for_abstracts.md

 Feel free to circulate this invitation to your colleagues and relevant contacts.

 ### Key Dates
- * Abstract submission deadline: July 15th, 2024 11:59pm PDT
+ * Abstract submission deadline: July 22th, 2024 11:59pm PDT
- * Acceptance notifications: Aug 9th, 2024
+ * Acceptance notifications: Sep 9th, 2024
  * BayLearn 2024 Symposium: Thursday, October 10th, 2024

 We are planning for BayLearn 2024 to be a purely in-person (NOT hybrid) event at Apple's Cupertino campus.
 Details to be announced.